ilkerispir/gke-nfs/README.md

-# gke-nfs
-NFS Persistent Volumes with Kubernetes on GKE
+# NFS Persistent Volumes with Kubernetes on GKE